Sydney680928/MOGWAI/README.md

 ### VS Code Extension

-Get syntax highlighting and run your MOGWAI scripts directly from VS Code via the CLI:
+Write, run, and debug MOGWAI scripts directly from **Visual Studio Code** with full language support:

+- 🎨 **Syntax highlighting** — static keywords + dynamic primitives from the connected runtime
+- ✅ **Autocompletion** — all runtime primitives, color-coded by category
+- ▶️ **Run & Debug** — execute scripts and step through code without leaving VS Code
+- 📊 **Runtime panel** — live view of the stack, local and global variables
+- 🔍 **Error navigation** — jump directly to the failing instruction

-[**Install MOGWAI Language Extension**](https://marketplace.visualstudio.com/items?itemName=mogwai.mogwai-language) from the VS Code Marketplace
+[**Install MOGWAI Language Support**](https://marketplace.visualstudio.com/items?itemName=mogwai.mogwai-language) from the VS Code Marketplace

+> **How to connect VS Code to the runtime:** see [MOGWAI_VSCODE.md](docs/EN/MOGWAI_VSCODE.md) for the step-by-step connection guide.

 ---